feathr-ai/feathr/docs/quickstart_local_sandbox.md

 The Feathr sandbox comes with:
 - Built-in Jupyter Notebook
+- A local spark environment for dev/test purpose
 - Feathr samples that can run locally
 - A local Feathr registry backed by SQLite
 - Feathr UI